TY-Cheng/LoG-IV/docs/paper_plan.md

 - observed quotes are noisy, and liquidity variables are plausible indicators of quote precision.

-### 1.2 Existing Results And Research Gap
+### 1.2 Literature Positioning And Existing Results

 Neural IV smoothing, operator models, graph attention models, and neural-process models already show that flexible function approximators can fit or complete IV surfaces.
 The gap for this paper is not "neural networks for IV surfaces" in general.
+Section 2 gives the detailed literature review; the introduction should summarize the relevant prior families and then state what LoG-IV adds.

+The current internal evidence suggests that graph variants can substantially beat train-only and within-surface interpolation baselines under stratified masking.
+However, the current evidence is not final manuscript evidence because harder-mask confirmation, full SVI accounting, OOD evaluation, reliability analysis, and final figures are still pending.
+The Results and Discussion document must mark each result as complete, incomplete, candidate-selection, or pending.

+### 1.3 Research Gap

-The gap is an auditable benchmark for irregular option graphs with:
+The manuscript gap is an auditable benchmark for irregular option graphs with:

 - strict masked-node leakage controls;
 - market-relevant missingness regimes;